YuvalShemla/tavily-real-time-rag/README.md

 ---

+## Results:

+In the Results folder, there's an example run and two log files (the logs from the demo, and an additional seperate run).
+These outputs demonstrate what a single run looks like.
+An important note is that I trimmed the wait period in the video to make it easier to follow; as shown in the logs, the crawl step takes between one to two minutes.
+This is due to the parameter settings being on the heavier side, this is primarily because GitHub pages are busy with URLs.
+In other domains, a smaller page limit may suffice and require less time.

 ## Future Improvments

 * **Prompts** – All prompts for the LLMs are in `llm_configs.py`.
 Tuning them (or switching models) has the biggest impact.
 Improtant to keep the JSON output formats intact.